Meta-analysis of Bayesian analyses: Numerical studies

-Figure~\ref{fig:ma2_mu0_posteriors} shows the posterior distribution for the global mean effect $\boldsymbol{\mu}$, obtained using four different models: in addition to MBA and REMA, we used fixed-effects meta-analysis (FEMA, which is a special case of REMA, see Section~\ref{sec:rema_fema}), and a 'naive' model corresponding to ordinary Bayesian inference using the means of the observed posteriors on $\boldsymbol{\theta}_j$ as observed data.
 As expected, FEMA is clearly inappropriate in this situation, and results in a heavily biased and overly confident posterior.
 The naive model is less biased than FEMA as it makes use of information contained in the observed posteriors, but compared to MBA, it does not properly account for the uncertainty contained in them.
 Both REMA and MBA result in posteriors with more spread, still assigning reasonably high probability mass to the neighbourhood around the true parameter value.
-Figure~\ref{fig:ma2_updated_posteriors} shows updated beliefs for the local effects, obtained using the update rule of Equation~(\ref{eq:update_pi_j}) in Section~\ref{sec:mba}, also schematically depicted in Figure \ref{fig:bp_theta}.
+Figure~\ref{fig:ma2_updated_posteriors} shows updated beliefs for the local effects, obtained using the update rule of Equation~\eqref{eq:update_pi_j} in Section~\ref{sec:mba}.
 The updated beliefs exhibit shrinkage towards the global mean effect and, in this case, concentrate more accurately around the actual local effect values.
-On the other hand, many of the REMA posteriors for the local effects, shown in Figure \ref{fig:ma2_re_posteriors}, are biased and concentrate in regions away from true values.
+On the other hand, many of the REMA posteriors for the local effects, shown in Figure~\ref{fig:ma2_re_posteriors}, are biased and concentrate in regions away from true values.